zefeiO/CommentStatistics/README.md

 ### NYES BOSS
-Download the driver for chrome which is required for the use of selenium. \n Assign the absolute path of the driver to the variable `PATH` in comments.py before booting up the juicer.
+Download the driver for chrome which is required for the use of selenium. <br/>
+Assign the absolute path of the driver to the variable `PATH` in comments.py before booting up the **juicer**.